tomoconaka/COVID19-HGI-clinical-value/README.md

 We would test the association between chr3:45823240:T:C_C allele dosage (rs10490770) and the following binary outcomes.

+All of these event are only counted if these occured within 30 days from the date of diagnosis (if missing use date of hospitalization instead).

 * severity
 1. `hospitalization` hospitalization
 2. `icu_admit` ICU admission